jbasement/cp-cli/README.md

 # Unofficial crossplane CLI - cp-cli
 Unofficial Crossplane CLI as hobby project.
 The goal was to implement two commands `describe` and `diagnose`.
+These commands were created to speed up the debugging process of Composite Resources.

 # Commands
 ## describe